sanayasfp/freecodecamp/README.md

 ## Me

-I'm a software engineer with a passion for learning and problem-solving.
+I'm a junior software engineer with a passion for learning and problem-solving.
 I'm currently pursuing a Master's degree in Artificial Intelligence and have a background in Computer Science.
 I'm always looking for new opportunities to grow and develop my skills, and I'm excited to see where my journey with freeCodeCamp will take me.